sake402/LivingThing.LiveBlazor/README.md

 We patch the original ``BuildRenderTree`` method replacing its IL code with the ILCode of the newly compiled ``BuildRenderTree`` method and call StateHasChanged on all component instances of this type.

+What is not working yet
+---
+Generic Component